 Topics covered in this Subject are-

-- Process of formulation of Accounting Standards including Ind ASs (IFRS converged standards) and IFRSs; convergence vs adoption; objective and concepts of carve outs.
+- Introduction to Accounting Standards including Ind ASs (IFRS converged standards) and IFRSs; convergence vs adoption; objective and concepts of carve outs.

 - Framework for Preparation and Presentation of Financial Statements (as per Accounting Standards)